SnipeXandrej/zephyrus-g15-tweaks/README.md

 # You are doing everything at your OWN risk!
-I do not hold any liability for any damages done to your hardware!
+I do not hold any liability for any damage done to your hardware!

-# Zephyrus G15 Tweaks (2020 model)
+# Zephyrus G15 "GA502IV" Tweaks (2020 model)
 Here I just want to share my personal tweaks/scripts that I use on my daily-driver laptop.

 I use Arch, btw.